-Decline in the credit quality of the customers
+The Company is exposed to risks relating to decline in the credit quality of the customers

-The Company's credit policies and credit underwriting process may not be sufficient to prevent the Company from incurring higher credit losses due to external changes beyond its control, including declines in general macroeconomic conditions.
-Even though the Company's credit underwriting process may deem an applicant to be creditworthy at the time of application, the applicant's creditworthiness may deteriorate due to changes in his or her personal circumstances or other factors, where unemployment poses one of the most severe risks.
+The Company's credit policy, credit instructions and credit underwriting processes may not be sufficient to prevent the Company from incurring higher credit losses due to, for example, internal failure of risk management procedures, insufficient adjustments thereof or external changes beyond its control, including declines in general macroeconomic and geopolitical conditions.
+Even though the Company's credit underwriting process may deem an applicant to be creditworthy at the time of application, the applicant's creditworthiness may deteriorate due to changes in his or her personal circumstances or other factors, where unemployment poses one of the most severe risks, as well as increased consumer interest rates and increased inflation.
 This could be exacerbated during periods of economic slowdown or recession, such as during the COVID-19 pandemic, and the Company could experience higher frequency of defaults and an increase in the severity of credit losses in its existing loan portfolio as its borrowers' ability to repay their loans could be adversely affected.
+In addition, should the Company not accurately assess the creditworthiness of loan applications, the Company could experience increased credit losses.